2024–25 Hobart Hurricanes WBBL season

-The 2024–25 Hobart Hurricanes Women's season 10th season of the Women's Big Bash League.
+The 2024–25 Hobart Hurricanes Women's season was the 10th season of the Women's Big Bash League.
 Coached by Jude Coleman and captained by Elyse Villani.
 They finished at the 6th place in the previous season's League stage.

-The Hurricanes finished the regular season of WBBL|10 in fourth place and qualified for the finals.
+The Hurricanes finished the regular season of WBBL Season 10 in fourth place and qualified for the finals.
 They were eliminated from the knockout phase of the tournament, losing to the Sydney Thunder in the Eliminator.

 Squad

 Personnel changes made ahead of the season included: